odin-delrio/odindelrio.com/content/post/rx-concat-map-eager.md

     numberOfFollowings
 ```

-We will need to obtain the rest of the data from somewhere else...
+We will need to obtain the other fields from somewhere else...
 Then, we will create the [PublicProfile](https://github.com/odin-delrio/coding-tests/blob/master/rx-concat-eager/src/main/java/org/odin/PublicProfile.java) entity which have the followers/followings stats.

 Solving this in an imperative way could be something like: